As we continue our tour around the world of essential oils and herbal aromatics, we visit Egypt, Greece, Rome and France.

 Some of the first and earliest essential oil perfumes in Egypt were burned as incense during important events, ceremonies and celebrations, including the coronation of the Pharaoh.
 Aromatic smoke was thought to attract good energies and dispel negative spirits.
 The Greeks in turn ascribed a divine origin to all aromatic plants and Hippocrates, known as the father of Modern Medicine used medicines that were mostly botanicals in nature to heal the sick.

-Persia’s use of aromatics is known as one the most ancient and best known for the damask Rose.
+Persia’s use of aromatics is known as one the most ancient and best known for the Damask Rose.
 They are credited with the development of steam distillations as well as true soapmaking…more on that later.
-Perhaps more interestingly though, is France’s scented history!
+Perhaps more interesting is France’s scented history!
 Apparently, cave paintings in Lascaux, in southwest France, depict the Neanderthals’ use of medicinal plants!!!!
-Could Neanderthal woman must have been one sweet smelling sista??
+Is it even possible that the Neanderthal woman could have been one sweet smelling sista??
 France’s later Monarchs (some call then Neanderthals as well!!!) were also known as being the “sweetest smelling” and used perfumes and waters to keep diseases at bay.
+What I've learned though is that these essential oil perfumes were used in large amounts to hide odious bodily scents, as the French did not bathe on a regular basis!

-Clearly, the used of essential oil aromatherapy has been passed down through the ages, in every single culture around the world, in one form or another.
-And happily, as I’ve said before, it’s certainly coming back into vogue.
+Essential oil aromatherapy has been passed down through the ages, in every single culture around the world, in one form or another.
+They've been used through the ages to promote mind-body healthy and I am happy that they are coming back into vogue.